Tmaturano/AspNetCore3-Oauth2-OIDC/README.md

 * Created a self-signed certificate, or you can buy one from a certificate authority.
 * PowerShell command to create the self-signed certificate: Run as administrator and type: New-SelfSignedCertificate -Subject "CN=MarvinIdSrvSigningCert" -CertStoreLocation "cert:\\LocalMachine\My"
 * After that, go to the "Manage computer certificates", then select Personal and you'll see the MarvinIdSrvSigningCert.
 Open it, go to the details tab and search for Thumbprint.
-Copy that value.
+Copy that value and change in the Startup.cs in the Identity Server project.
 * Since this is a self-signed certificate, we need to add it to the Trusted Root Certification Authority Certificates folder (right bellow the personal folder) in order to be seen as valid.
 In Real Life, we typically have an in-company trusted CA, or certificates like this are bought from trusted root CAs.